stdioh321/build-a-zoo/README.md

 ### Features

-1. List all zoo with their properties and friends’ names.
+1. List all animals with their properties and friend's names.

 ```
 Menu.doListAllAnimals()